Opensource-Academy/virtualisation/102_installing_pfSense_in_virtualbox.md

 6. In the network tab set "Attached to" to Internal Network on adapter 1
 7. Check if the name matches the internal network name of the pfSense VM
 8. Start pfSense's VM and resume like a normal installation

+Now you can acces pfSense's network and its dashboard on the other VM you installed.